S3 Chrome: Product Families

 VIA planned the production of 2 new graphics chips, Chrome 440 and 430, by the end of 2007.
-The Chrome 460 will support DirectX 10 and adopts a 90 nm process, while the Chrome 430 will support DirectX 10.1 and adopts a 65nm process.
-Both chips will be manufactured by Fujitsu and have already entered the design verification test stage.
-Volume production is expected to start before the end of the year, noted the sources.
+The Chrome 460 was to DirectX 10 and adopt a 90 nm process, while the Chrome 430 supports DirectX 10.1 and adopts a 65nm process.
+The Chrome 460 was ultimately canceled.
+The devices were initially manufactured by Fujitsu, but manufacturing issues at Fujitsu triggered moving the volume production to TSMC.

 The 430 GT was released on 2008-03-20 in US market, while 440 GTX was released in 2008-05-30.

 The production models are made in 65 nm process, supports DirectX 10.1, and uses PCI Express 2.0 interface.
 Chromotion engine now supports Variable length decoding, and dual-stream Blu-ray playback (440 GTX).
 Display unit includes 2 dual-link DVI transmitters with integrated HDMI (audio passthrough) and HDCP, an integrated dual channel LVDS transmitter, an integrated TV/HDTV encoder, and support for two analog CRTs.
 440 GTX runs at 725 MHz core speed.